Formulation and Stabilization of Biotherapeutics

 Who Should Attend

-This course is targeted for scientists and engineers in biopharmaceutical development.
-It would also be of interest to those in biomanufacturing, in which stability issues perpetually arise.
-The course will be of particular benefit to those who wish to enhance their skill in efficiently and effectively addressing stability issues and formulation.
+This course is targeted for scientists and engineers in biopharmaceutical discovery, development, and manufacturing.
+The course will be of particular benefit to those who wish to enhance their skills in rational approaches for stabilizing biotherapeutics.
 Those who should attend include:

 - Formulation scientists from beginning to advanced